About

 To do this, Paintback has begun an ambitious five-pronged research and development program to kickstart the hunt for new ways to use unwanted paint and packaging in Australia.

-The research program involves separate partnerships with the ARC Industrial Transformation Research Hub for Transformation of Reclaimed Waste Resources to Engineering Materials and Solutions for a Circular Economy, the Smartcrete Co-operative Research Centre, the Australian Road Research Board, Sustainability Victoria, Monash University, RMIT, USQ, Deakin University and Swinburne University.
+The research program involves separate partnerships with the ARC Industrial Transformation Research Hub for Transformation of Reclaimed Waste Resources to Engineering Materials and Solutions for a Circular Economy, the Smartcrete Co-operative Research Centre, Sustainability Victoria, Monash University, RMIT, USQ, Deakin University and Swinburne University.
 The research includes investigating:

 • Turning contaminated plastic paint pails into value added products.